GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The most powerful programming language is Lisp.
-If you don't know Lisp (or its variant, Scheme), you don't know what it means for a programming language to be powerful and elegant.
-Once you learn Lisp, you will understand what is lacking in most other languages.
+> ### W​henever I have to think to understand what the code is doing, I ask myself if I can refactor the code to make that understanding more immediately apparent.
 >
-> ~ *Richard Stallman*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts